 Holly is a Canon EOS M3 24-megapixel mirrorless digital camera.
 I know, I know, that’s a mouthful.
 It’s also my first foray into digital photography in almost 10 years (if you don’t count iPhone photography, which, really, I do not).
 Up until now, I’d been shooting on film.

-Continue reading “📸 Photo of the Week: Hollywood & Vine 📸”
+Continue reading “📸 Photos of the Week: Playing With My New Camera, Holly 📸”